MadScrewdriver/qsketchmetric/docs/tutorials/Parametrizing your first DXF file.rst

     parametrized drawing.
 Actual look of the parametrized drawing doesn't change after the parametrization!

 Now we can save the parametrized DXF file `(File -> Save)` and render it.
-Finished file should be simulat to
+Finished file should be simular to
 `tutorial.dxf <https://raw.githubusercontent.com/MadScrewdriver/qsketchmetric/main/docs/_static/DXF/tutorial.dxf>`_
 file, that you can
 `download <https://raw.githubusercontent.com/MadScrewdriver/qsketchmetric/main/docs/_static/DXF/tutorial.dxf>`_ from the